 The Senior Notes Indenture contains certain covenants that, among other things, limit the type and amount of additional indebtedness that may be incurred by FAGE International S.A. and its subsidiaries and impose certain limitations on investments, loans and advances, sales or transfers of assets, liens, dividends and other payments, the ability of FAGE International S.A. and its subsidiaries to enter into sale-leaseback transactions, certain transactions with affiliates and certain mergers.
-The Group was in compliance with the terms of the Senior Notes Indenture as of December 31, 2018.
+The Group was in compliance with the terms of the Senior Notes Indenture as of December 31, 2019.

-Finance expenses on the Group's interest-bearing loans and borrowings for the years ended December 31, 2018 and 2017, amounted to \$24,457 and \$24,409, respectively, and are included in financial expenses in the accompanying consolidated statements of profit or loss (Note 6).
+Finance expenses on the Group's interest-bearing loans and borrowings for the years ended December 31, 2019 and 2018, amounted to \$24,507 and \$24,457, respectively, and are included in financial expenses in the accompanying consolidated statements of profit or loss (Note 6).

-The annual principal payments required to be made on all loans subsequent to December 31, 2018 and 2017, are as follows:
+The annual principal payments required to be made on all loans subsequent to December 31, 2019 and 2018, are as follows:

-Decembe r 31,
+December 31,

-2018 2017
+2019 2018

-- -
+2-5 years - -

+Over 5 years 420,000 420,000

 420,000 420,000

-420,000 420,000

-420,000

-The Group's borrowings arising from financing activities include the Senior Notes (2018: \$411,781 and 2017: \$410,949 respectively) and drawdowns under various lines of credit maintained by the Group with several banks (2018: \$0 and 2017: \$11,993 respectively).
+The Group's borrowings arising from financing activities include the Senior Notes (2019: \$412,662 and 2018: \$411,781 respectively) and drawdowns under various lines of credit maintained by the Group with several banks (2019: \$0 and 2018: \$0 respectively).

-21. PENSION AND STAFF RETIREMENT INDEMNITIES:
+22. PENSION AND STAFF RETIREMENT INDEMNITIES:

-(a) State Pension: In various countries where the Group operates there are defined contribution plans.
+- (a) State Pension: In various countries where the Group operates there are defined contribution plans.
 FAGE Greece's employees are covered by one of several Greek State sponsored pension funds.
 Each employee is required to contribute a portion of their monthly salary to the fund, with FAGE Greece also contributing a portion.
 Upon retirement, the pension fund is responsible for paying the employees retirement benefits.
 As such, FAGE Greece has no legal or constructive obligation to pay future benefits under this plan.
-FAGE Greece's contributions to the pension funds for the years ended December 31, 2018 and 2017, have been recorded to expenses and were \$4,518 and \$4,527, respectively.
+FAGE Greece's contributions to the pension funds for the years ended December 31, 2019 and 2018, have been recorded to expenses and were \$4,148 and \$4,518, respectively. - (b) Staff Retirement Indemnities: For FAGE Greece, under Greek labor law, employees and workers are entitled to termination/retirement payments in the event of dismissal or retirement with the amount of payment varying in relation to the employee's or worker's compensation, length of service and manner of termination (dismissed or retired).
+Employees or workers who resign or are dismissed with cause are not entitled to termination payments.
+The indemnity payable in case of retirement is equal to 40% of the amount which would be payable upon dismissal without cause.
+In Greece, local practice is that pension plans are not funded.
+In accordance with this practice, FAGE Greece does not fund these plans.
+FAGE Greece charges operations for benefits earned in each period with a corresponding increase in pension liability.
+Benefit payments made each period to retirees are charged against this liability.